CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/create-argocd-application-browser.md

 ## Using ArgoCD from your browser to set up a repository

 ArgoCD uses Git as the source of truth for our application.
 To do this, it needs to have access to a Git repository.
 If your repository requires authentication for access, you'll need to set up a repository with a key or token to have access.
-Because we set up a pulic repository as the infrastructure repository, you don't need to do this as a separate step and can just include the public repository address in the setup of an application.
+Because we set up a public repository as the infrastructure repository, you don't need to do this as a separate step and can just include the public repository address in the setup of an application.
 If you'd like to see your instructor demonstrate using a private repository, ask for that.

 ## Using ArgoCD from your browser to set up an application